Interfacing DHT11 Temperature and Humidity Sensor with STM32 Using HAL and Timer Delays

 NOTE:- You might need to connect pull-up resistor to the data line or else DHT11 will not be able to pull the line HIGH.

-Below are the Steps for initialising the DHT11 sensor.
+Below are the Steps for Generating the Start for DHT11 sensor.

 - Set the pin (data) as output